ChaseSGithub/cse15l-lab-reports/week-3-lab-report.md

   **else if (url.getPath().equals("/clearList"))**
   ![ClearList](cs15lab3clear.png)
   This identifies if you type in "clearList" after the url, and serves to clear your list and give a nice little message!
   This only works properly if "clearList" is typed in properly or else you'll be delivered a 404 error!

+  **Now lets talk about bugs!**